pachterlab/kallisto-transcriptome-indices/README.md

 ## Questions and Issues

-Please consult the issues section of the [kallisto repo](https://github.com/pachterlab/kallisto/issues) or the [kb-python](https://github.com/pachterlab/kb_python/issues) repo
+Please use the issues section of the [kallisto repo](https://github.com/pachterlab/kallisto/issues) or the [kb-python](https://github.com/pachterlab/kb_python/issues) repo.
+Do not use the issues section of this repo.